Home

 Ingredients

 The food additives serve many purposes.
 Additives substitute for traditional ingredients, such as butter or eggs, that give texture to food.
-Additives allow the unfinished product to be mixed or baked, and give the final product the look and feel of traditional food.
-Additives replace the taste lost in processing and are engineered to satisfy tastes for richness, sweetness, saltiness, and fat.
+They allow the unfinished product to be mixed or baked, and give the final "product" the look and feel of traditional food.
+They replace the taste lost in processing and are engineered to satisfy tastes for richness, sweetness, saltiness, and fat.
 A few select nutrients, in synthetic form, are sometimes added back to the product.
 Additives are at best manufactured from food sources; frequently, additives are synthetic.

 Most of today's food products are derived from just a handful of crops.
-Wheat, corn, soy, and rice supply two-thirds of American calories, almost entirely through processed foods and ingredients of processed foods.
+Wheat, corn, soy, and rice supply two-thirds of American calories, almost entirely through ingredients of processed foods.

 Processed food is linked to "Western diseases" such as heart disease, diabetes, and cancer, and is probably the primary source of much ill health.
 "Western diseases" were rare before these foods were widespread, and were unknown in areas in the world that cooked and ate in traditional ways.